Anish-Tripathi/DeliverEase/README.md

 DeliverEase is a logistics simulation platform that allows users to place, track, and manage deliveries with a realistic and interactive interface.
 Designed as a pure frontend application, it demonstrates the full flow of a logistics system—from order placement to vehicle tracking—using only **HTML**, **CSS**, **JavaScript**, **Geolocation API**, and **OpenStreetMap**.

-> 🔧 Built without a backend, DeliverEase intelligently simulates logistics processes with real-world mapping and user interactions.

 ---

 ## ✨ Key Features